Shehroz4477/basic-rest-api/README.md

 #### 1. This feature was introduced in C# 9.0.
 #### 2. When the list is declared as List<Post>, the type is known, so it is not necessary to use new Post() here when adding new elements.
 The type specification can be omitted for constructors, such as new().

+# Group registration
+#### As the project grows, we may have more and more services.
+If we register all services in Program.cs, this file will be very large.
+For this case, we can use group registration to register multiple services at once.
+##### 1. Extension method for the IServiceCollection interface
+##### 2. It is used to register all services at once in the Program.cs file